 Continue Your Adventure

 Great Smoky Mountains: One of the most popular activities is driving Cades Cove.
 Plus make sure you check out one of the waterfalls.
 For a longer, quieter hike, try to Porters Creek Trail.
 For a bit of everything, try my two day Great Smoky Mountains itinerary.
+And don’t forget to check out my Great Smoky Mountains Travel Guide.

 Nearby: While Great Smoky Mountains National Park is the only national park in Tennessee and North Carolina, there’s a few other parks nearby.
 In South Carolina, you have Congaree National Park.
 In Virginia, you have Shenandoah National Park.
 Finally, in West Virginia, you can visit New River Gorge National Park.